 —Janet

-I'm so excited to share it with you, and I hope you love it as much as I do!
+I'm so excited to share it with you, and I hope you love it too!
+If you need even more ideas, have a look through my library of zucchini recipes for more inspo.

 Testing, Testing

 I swapped out carrots for zucchini, tweaking the flours to account for more moisture, and upping the salt and spices.
-The recipe used millet flour in addition to sweet rice and oat flours, a go-to combination I discovered while writing my cookbook.
+The recipe used millet flour in addition to sweet rice and oat flours, a go-to combination I discovered while writing my award-winning cookbook Alternative Baker, packed with 100+ flavor-forward gluten-free dessert recipes.

 But a poll on Instagram revealed that the gluten-free flours you'd like best in GF zucchini bread are almond, oat, and sweet rice flours.

-Subbing almond flour for millet took some experimenting since almond flour is higher in fat and protein and less absorbent than millet.
+Subbing almond flour for millet took some experimenting since almond flour is more moist and less absorbent than millet.
 Thankfully, my husband, sister, and neighbors (and sister's neighbors!) and myself all enjoy zucchini bread and weren't mad at having to devour loaf after loaf.

 All this recipe testing encouraged me to streamline the method and ingredients as much as possible.
 I cut the step of squeezing moisture out of the zucchini and adapted the recipe to work with the additional moisture that it adds.
 I used only brown sugar instead of a mix of white and brown.
 And I nixed the vanilla sometimes used, which gave the bread a weirdly banana-like vibe.

 I'm thrilled with this final version, which is gently spiced and balanced, with a moist and springy crumb that's utterly addictive.
-I like smearing slices with a bit of honey butter for an afternoon treat with a cup of my favorite decaf coffee (affiliate link).
+I like smearing slices with a bit of this easy honey butter (just 3 ingredients!) for an afternoon treat.

-A trio of flours – plus tapioca starch – creates the most moist, lofty, tender GF zucchini bread ever, no xanthan gum or specific GF AP flour needed.
-Be sure to use certified gluten-free flours, such as Bob's Red Mill brand which are made in a dedicated GF facility.
+In this recipe, a custom blend of flours creates the most moist, lofty, and tender gluten-free zucchini bread—no xanthan gum or store-bought GF blend needed.
+Just be sure to use certified gluten-free flours (like Bob’s Red Mill, which are produced in a dedicated GF facility).

-- Gluten-free oat flour or sorghum flour (I've tested it with both) add rich, nutty flavor and floof up the batter.
-Sorghum flour will make the crumb more open and springy (shown in these photos).
-Oat flour will make the crumb slightly more dense and it will take 5-10 minutes longer to bake.
+- Gluten-free oat flour or sorghum flour (I tested both!) work beautifully and add rich, nutty flavor while lightening up the batter.
+Sorghum creates a more open, springy crumb (like what you see in these photos), while oat flour gives a slightly denser texture and takes 5–10 minutes longer to bake.

-- Tapioca flour makes the batter stretchy, allowing it to trap air as it rises and bakes.
+- Tapioca flour makes the batter stretchy, helping it trap air as it rises and bakes.

 Be sure to see the recipe card below for exact quantities!